carlocordes/BNN_Wildfire_Workspace/notes/concepts/neural-network.md

 Comprises input layer, hidden layers and output layer.

-The [[cost-function]], characterizes how well the network performs.
-This function is then iteratively minimize through a process called [[gradient-descent]].
+The [[cost-function]], characterises how well the network performs.
+This function is then iteratively minimise through a process called [[gradient-descent]].

 The [[learning-rate]] is a parameter that dictates the gravity of changes that are made to the network parameters after every iteration.